Connectedness

 \(J = \bigl(J \cap (-\infty, c)\bigr) \sqcup \bigl(J \cap (c, \infty)\bigr)\), so \(J\) is

-disconnected; conversely, if \(J\) is an interval, a hypothetical separation \(J = U \sqcup V\) with
+disconnected.
+Conversely, suppose \(J\) is an interval and \(J = U \sqcup V\) is a

 Components

 A space that is not connected still decomposes canonically into connected pieces.
-A
+These pieces are

 Definition: Connected Component